-The starting point for a mobile app should be a very well-defined set of user needs which call for a clean, mobile solution, that cannot be offered via the website.
+The starting point for a mobile app should be a very well-defined set of user needs which call for a clean, mobile solution, where the mobile website experience offers too many options.
 Here, the business case for a mobile app can be pretty straightforward.

 If you have a ton of loyal, repeat mobile customers who only need to accomplish 2 or 3 things, and these needs are recurring, you can probably package that into an app and get great adoption and usage.
 Loyalty + limited use cases + recurring need = mobile app fit.